 Do you feel that the crowds are actually able to appreciate the hard work that is DJ-ing, even if they don’t actually understand what is happening behind the decks?

 I don’t know, because when I DJ, I am usually in the zone and I just enjoy it together with the crowd – though funnily enough, I suck at dancing.

-Looking at different music genres, which one do consider to be your favourite?
+Looking at different music genres, which one do you consider to be your favourite?
 Is there a music/artist you like which/who never fails to make you feel good?